whatmakeart/whatmakeart.github.io/content/video/shot-types.md

 ## Shot Types / Camera Angles

-- **Long Shot / Establishing Shot** - Sets up the scene and gives the viewer a visual understanding of the environment around the subject
+- **Establishing Shot** - Sets up the scene and gives the viewer a visual understanding of the environment around the subject
+- **Long Shot** - Relatively far away from the subject showing a good amount of the surrounding scene and setting.
 - **Full Shot** - All of the subject is visible in the frame but is closer than a long shot
 - **Medium Shot** - the bottom of the frame is barely above or barely below the waist of the subject and the entire head and torso is in the shot
 - **Close Up** - Usually cuts off the top of the head of the subject and shows just a bit of the shoulder line